Dr Alice Leahy has been a Wessex PSW case manager since 2019.

-Majid is a GP who graduated from Aga Khan University (AKU), Karachi, Pakistan in 1995 and completed postgraduate training in family medicine at AKU, Pakistan in 2000.
-Following his move to the UK Majid undertook a MSc in Medical Education (University of Wales Cardiff) and completed postgraduate training in general practice in the Wessex Deanery.
-He gained his MRCGP (London) in 2006.
+Dr. Majid Jalil is a GP.
+He graduated from Aga Khan University, Pakistan and completed postgraduate training in family medicine at the same university.
+He obtained an MSc in Medical Education from the University of Wales Cardiff and completed further postgraduate training in general practice in the Wessex Deanery.

 Dr Meryl Deane has been a Wessex PSW case manager since 2010.

 Meryl has had an eclectic career.
 She qualified in 1982, and after Senior House Officer (SHO) jobs, she trained in public health medicine.
 Meryl was a consultant for five years, working in both NHS and academic posts.
 Much of her work in her academic role was on service improvement.
 After 11 years in public health medicine Meryl re-trained as a GP, and qualified in 2001.

 Since 2001, Meryl has had a portfolio career.
 She has worked in general practice in various roles, and recently retired from clinical work.

 Meryl has had a number of education related roles, including being a university lecturer, GP tutor, appraiser and mentor.
 She has also had a variety of other roles including working for the NHS Modernisation Agency and Macmillan Cancer Support.

 Meryl has been lucky enough to be able to design her own career pathway, and is committed to supporting others to pursue their careers in their own way.